-- RS 100-Introduction to Broadcasting.
+RS 100-Introduction to Broadcasting.
 To provide an understanding of American broadcasting as a form of business enterprise, organization and operations of stations and networks, and the ways in which economic considerations affect those operations and the selection of programs to be put on the air.
 A wide background of information about broadcasting and the broadcasting industry that will enable individuals to make their own appraisal of this form of mass communication.
-Three semester hours. - RS 101-Announcing I. To provide the student with the basic skills now required of the radio announcer: diction, pronunciation and reading.
+Three semester hours.

+- RS 101-Announcing I. To provide the student with the basic skills now required of the radio announcer: diction, pronunciation and reading.
 To familiarize the student completely with equipment at a radio station.
-Three lecture and two laboratory hours per week.
 Four semester hours. - RS 102-Programming.
 To provide the student with a working knowledge of the programming and traffic department at radio station.
 Station format, traffic and logging procedures.
-Three semester hours. - RS 200-Announcing II.
+Three semester hours. - RS 104-Radio Writing.
+To explain the mechanics and techniques of writing radio commercial copy and to provide the beginner with the means for practical application of information about copy writing and thus lessen the need for on-the-job training.
+Two semester hours. - RS 200-Announcing II.
+To prepare the student for the FCC test for Radio Telephone Third Class Operator Permit.
 To simulate actual broadcast situations so that the student will progress more rapidly without on-the-job training.
 To increase the student's reading, voice and style ability with emphasis on newscasting and commercials.
-Three lecture and two laboratory hours per week.
 Four semester hours. - RS 201-Radio Production.
 To stimulate the student's imagination in the writing and production of commercials designed to add color and showmanship to a station's programming and offer variety that lends identification to a particular sponsor, product or event.
-Three semester hours. - RS 202-Radio News.
+Two semester hours. - RS 202-Radio News.
 The gathering, writing and presentation of news.
 To provide the student with the basic fundamentals of radio news and the operation of a radio news room.
-Three semester hours. - RS 203-Announcing III.
+Three semester hours. - RS 203-Anouncing III.
 To give the student a general review of materials offered in Announcing I and II so that a smoothing of style, voice, diction, and pronunciation may take place.
 Concentration is given to the communication of ideas and improvement of voice and body control, pronunciation and development of mike technique.
-Three semester hours. - RS 204-Radio Sales, Writing.
+Three semester hours. - RS 204-Radio Sales.
 Sales as applied to radio broadcasting.
 To train the student in the business, economics and marketing of radio sales promotion.
-To explain the mechanics and techniques of writing commercial radio copy.
 Three semester hours. - RS 205-Radio Station Management.
 To acquaint the students with the knowhow of radio station operations.
-A close scrutiny of all phases of station operation:

-the organizational set up, programming, engineering, personnel, accounting, sales and promotion of a radio station.
+A close scrutiny of all phases of station operation: the organizational set up, programming, engineering, personnel, accounting, sales and promotion of a radio station.
 Three semester hours.